Impressions from the Seahawks’ preseason win against the Los Angeles Chargers

 Lynch, the star of the preseason opening win against Denver, did not play against the Chargers because of a concussion suffered last week against the Vikings.

 That allowed Smith to get most of the reps against the Chargers after he recovered from a surgery to repair a cyst on his knee.
 Smith led the Seahawks on drives of 48, 73 and 74 yards the first three times he was in the game, completing 10 of 16 passes for 117 yards and also rushing four times for 26 yards and a touchdown.
+He finished 11-18 for 117 yards.

+“I thought Geno was pretty efficient,” Carroll said.
+“I thought he made some nice plays, did a nice job on the move. … he did move the club and I thought he was solid.
+We got out of this game with no turnovers and we’ve had one turnover in three games and that was the last play last week.
+Our guys are really focused and attended to that.
+That’s such an important part of our play and Geno carried that out, too.
+This was his game with Pax not playing and so next week will be a real mix of those guys and hopefully Pax will be able to play and those guys will battle it out.”

 The touchdown might have been his most impressive play, coming on a third-and-goal from the 8.
 Smith dropped back, saw that no one was open and burst for the goal line, diving in to score to make it 23-3.
 It was the kind of under-control play that the Seahawks would want at that position that Smith — who has 31 career starts — could be expected to make instead of Lynch, who has just four.